idodov/RedAlert/README.md

 ![eeeeee](https://github.com/idodov/RedAlert/assets/19820046/4b072463-19ff-4659-bf0e-9181f8e68e3d)

-To trigger your automation, clear the existing data and enter the city name you want to use as a trigger.
+To trigger your automation, clear the existing data and enter the city, area name or any word from the title you want to use as a trigger.
 Click **SET STATE** and the entity data will be updated, subsequently triggering your automation.

 It's important to note that while this approach may work for live data when alerts occur and function most of the time, **it's not recommended as the primary automation for alerts**, as it may not work reliably under all circumstances.
 ## Sensor Data Attributes